zeineb111/Linguistic-cues-for-Textual-classification/index.md

 </p>

-We can see through these plots that 'said' is one of the most common words in both datasets, thus the dataset is comprised of a lot of quotes or hearsay about various eminent political figures (Trump, Obama, Clinton, rex tillerson ...) and their political parties (Republican or Democrat).
+We can see through these plots that 'said' is one of the most common words in both datasets, thus the dataset is comprised of a lot of quotes or hearsays about various eminent political figures (Trump, Obama, Clinton, rex tillerson ...) and their political parties (Republican or Democrat).
 The dataset also quotes various infamous news sources (Fox news, New York Times, ...).
 We see also a lot of recently trending topics in the world like "Black lives matter".
 Central hubs of power are (New York , North Korea, the White House) are also mentioned all the way throughout the news.
 Thus, the lingo is mostly based on US political news (internal or external).